Lisa Pettersson: Ladies European Tour

 In December 2021, Pettersson finished in second place at the LET Q-School, on eight-under-par with rounds of 73, 71, 67, 70 and 72, securing a Ladies European Tour card for 2022.
 Pettersson finished third at the Aramco Team Series – London teamed with Whitney Hillier and Krista Bakker, and at the Aramco Team Series – Sotogrande she was the first draft pick by Anna Nordqvist.

 In 2022, Pettersson held the clubhouse lead in the Skaftö Open at nine under, but had to settle for second place after Linn Grant shot back-to-back birdies on her final two holes to claim victory by one stroke.
 The following week she was the solo runner-up at the Åland 100 Ladies Open, one stroke behind Anne-Charlotte Mora who birdied four of the final five holes.

-Her two runner-up finishes was enough to finish 33rd on the LET Order of Merit, and 4th in the Rookie of the Year rankings, behind Ines Laklalech, Ana Peláez and winner Linn Grant.
+She finished 4th in the Rookie of the Year rankings, behind Ines Laklalech, Ana Peláez and winner Linn Grant.

 In 2023, Pettersson recorded her first-ever hole-in-one on the par-three eighth in the first round of the Magical Kenya Ladies Open.
+She claimed her first LET title by a stroke at the Helsingborg Open after making an eagle on the final hole.

+In 2025, she finished runner-up at the Hills Ladies Open in Gothenburg, two strokes behind winner Meja Örtengren.